Skip to main content

 Seed coverage for the whole app

-A diff is the usual starting point, but you can also explore the entire product at once with --seed.
-Instead of a commit range, the agent maps the whole app and self-replicates into child explorers, one per surface, so a new project can go from zero to a baseline of coverage without a diff to anchor on. --seed ignores --base and --head.
+A diff is the usual starting point, but you can also explore the entire product at once with momentic ai explore latest.
+Instead of a commit range, the agent maps the whole app and self-replicates into child explorers, one per surface, so a new project can go from zero to a baseline of coverage without a diff to anchor on.
+Its output is labeled as discovered user journeys instead of changed journeys.

 Control how deep it goes